mgrojo/alr2appimage/README.md

 - It has to be a crate with an `executables` field.
 Its first value has to be the main application program.
 Alternatively, you can provide a value in the command line.
-- It must be installable using Alire or gprinstall, including all the needed resources.
+- It must be installable using Alire or `gprinstall`, including all the needed resources.